-Win or lose the case in litigation the attorney still gets paid.
+Win or lose, the case in litigation the attorney still gets paid.
 No one likes writing those checks.
 Attorneys are expensive.
-Some of the hourly rates for top local attorneys reach upwards of $700.00 an hour.
-Just like with hiring a real estate agent estate representatives need to vet an attorney before hiring them.
+Some of the hourly rates for top Santa Clara County attorneys reach upwards of $700.00 an hour.
+Just like with hiring a real estate agent estate representatives need to be vetting an attorney before hiring them.

 We have worked with clients who hired probate attorneys that were not getting their job done.
 They were not responding to phone calls and emails or keeping the lines of communication open.
 The clients did not know the status of their case.
 This caused a sibling and heir to the estate to hire an attorney to have our client removed as executor.
 That caused our client to fire their attorney and hire an attorney who would substitute in and take over as attorney for the estate.

 In that case, the same day the new attorney substituted in the case, they called the sibling’s attorney and informed them that one of the homes had already been sold.
-The attorney was gobsmacked.
+The sibling’s attorney was gobsmacked.
 Thrilled and elated that our client, the executor of the estate was in fact doing their job.
 It was a case of the attorney’s failure to communicate to anyone.
 We later understood our client’s first probate attorney had left the country for two weeks and did not have anyone minding the business while they were gone.